lonynamer/Knowledge/Ansible/README.md

 - First create a folder called roles initialize a role for each tier.
 ---
 ```
-ansible container init  # inits the main foldes to work with ansible.
 ansible-galaxy init control # inits roles under the container.
 ansible-galaxy init nginx
 ansible-galaxy init apache2